openeuler-mirror/raspberrypi/README.en.md

     The URL/path of target repo file, or the list of repositories' baseurls.
 Note that, the baseurls should be separated by space and enclosed in double quotes.

-    By default, the parameter is the path of the repo file which should be in the `openEuler` directory.
+    By default, the parameter is the path of the repo file which should be in the `config-common` directory.
 Examples are as follows:

     - The URL of target repo file: `https://gitee.com/src-openeuler/openEuler-repos/blob/openEuler-20.03-LTS/generic.repo`
-    - The path of target repo file: `/opt/raspi-image-build/openEuler/openEuler-20.03-LTS.repo`
+    - The path of target repo file: `./config-common/openEuler-20.03-LTS.repo`
     - List of repo's baseurls: `"http://repo.openeuler.org/openEuler-20.03-LTS/OS/aarch64/ http://repo.openeuler.org/openEuler-20.03-LTS/EPOL/aarch64/ http://repo.openeuler.org/openEuler-20.03-LTS/source"`

 6.  --cores N